nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Talk to the guy beside the swimming pool dude and start shopping
     * 1 Diminish
     * 1 Magnify (Sell Panacea if necessary)
+  * Talk to the Swimming Pool Guy and buy all the Capsules you can afford.
   * Put Glenn in first while running out.
   * Head to Mt.
 Pyre